mpt-network/mptcomparison/README.md

     3. The file `1_main_script.R`(copied from one of the example subfolders).
 3. Adjust the input options in `1_main_script.R` in the section "MPT model definition & Data".
+    * Note that the script requires two auxiliary variables: a person-ID variable and a dummy variable encoding between-subject membership.
+      If your data contain response frequencies only, uncomment the optional lines in the script to add these two variables manually.
 4. Install the newest versions of all packages that are listed on top of the main script.
     * Note: The latest of TreeBUGS is required.
 5. Set the working directory to your subfolder